seaweedfs/seaweedfs/README.md

 ### Write and Read files ###

 When a client sends a write request, the master server returns <volume id, file key, file cookie, volume node url> for the file.
-The client then contact the volume node and POST the file content via REST.
+The client then contacts the volume node and POST the file content via REST.

 When a client needs to read a file based on <volume id, file key, file cookie>, it can ask the master server by the <volum id> for the <volume node url, volume node public url>, or from cache.
 Then the client can HTTP GET the content via REST, or just render the URL on web pages and let browsers to fetch the content.